Galactic rotation curves versus ultralight dark matter: A systematic comparison with SPARC data: Additional comments

 \subsection{More than one $m$}

 If one species of ULDM exists, there may just as well be more than one~\cite{Svrcek:2006yi}; indeed, this could be the expectation in scenarios such as that advocated in~\cite{Arvanitaki:2009fg}.
-It is therefore quite relevant to check if the constraints we derived so far could become weakened by the presence of additional species of ULDM.
+It is, therefore, quite relevant to check if the constraints we derived so far could become weakened by the presence of additional species of ULDM.
 We try to address this question in this section.
 Our analysis suggests that the constraints derived under the assumption of only one species of ULDM are, in fact, more likely to become even tighter, if additional species exist.
-Moreover, additional, even sub-dominant species of ULDM could open up new regions of the parameter space for which observational imprints in galaxy kinematics could be sought after.
+Moreover, additional, even subdominant species of ULDM could open up new regions of the parameter space for which observational imprints in galaxy kinematics could be sought after.
 The reason this happens is dynamical relaxation, which could become more efficient with additional ULDM components.

-If more than one species of ULDM exists, then quasi-particles of one species should also induce dynamical relaxation on the other species.
-We can define the relaxation time, $ \tau_{ij} $, of species $i$ due to the gravitational interaction with $j$.
-Estimating the relaxation process as coming from 2-body encounters between ULDM quasi-particles~\cite{Hui:2016ltb,Bar-Or:2018pxz} shows that $ \tau_{ij}\approx \tau_{jj} $ (see App.~\ref{app:relax-mult-axions} for a derivation).
+If more than one species of ULDM exists, then quasiparticles of one species should also induce dynamical relaxation on the other species.
+We can define the relaxation time $ \tau_{ij} $ of species $i$ due to the gravitational interaction with $j$.
+Estimating the relaxation process as coming from two-body encounters between ULDM quasiparticles~\cite{Hui:2016ltb,Bar-Or:2018pxz} shows that $ \tau_{ij}\approx \tau_{jj} $ (see Appendix~\ref{app:relax-mult-axions} for a derivation).
 Note that $ \tau_{ii}$ is given by Eq.~\eqref{eq:relax-time-ULDM}, with $\rho\to f_i\rho$ and $m\to m_i$.
-The effective relaxation time of a species should thus be given by $ \tau_{i} = (\sum_j \tau_{ij}^{-1})^{-1} $.
+The effective relaxation time of a species should, thus, be given by $ \tau_{i} = (\sum_j \tau_{ij}^{-1})^{-1} $.
 For example, if two dominant species of ULDM exist in the system, we can estimate the effective relaxation time of species 1 as (taking $ b\sqrt{2}\approx 1 $)

 where we wrote the Coulomb logarithm $X=\left({\ln\Lambda_1}/{\ln\Lambda_2}\right)$ and $ \ln\Lambda_i=\ln\Lambda_1+\ln(m_i/m_1)$.

 \onecolumngrid

 \twocolumngrid